tuxwerk/tx.tiles/README.rst

 Credits and Contributions
 -------------------------
 * tx.tiles is based on collective.easyslider.
 Thanks for the ideas!
-* University of Freiburg for sponsoring the package
+* University of Freiburg (Technische Fakultät) for sponsoring the package